6. Sedimentation

 Figure 102 – The Catumbela River meanders and its mouth into the Atlantic Ocean (Angola).

+During flood periods, the river overflows its banks, dramatically reducing the flow speed thus depositing the very fine silts and muds in suspension, giving rise to rich agricultural soils over the flood plains, also quite distinctly seen.
 Hence, these marshy areas contain predominantly silts and muds which, during the dry season will desiccate, forming very characteristic mud cracks.
-Figure 102B, shows a present day example, where mud cracks have formed very recently,
+Figure 102B, shows a present day example,

-Figure 102B – Recent mud crack formation (Praia do Telheiro, Algarve, Portugal).
+Figure 102B – Present day mud cracks (Praia do Telheiro, Algarve, Portugal).

 and figure 102C, shows consolidated mud cracks as well as casts.